Charles Loring Brace: Fostering and the "Orphan Trains"

-Overall, Brace's relocation program was largely deemed a success, (A 1910 survey concluded that 87 percent of the children sent to country homes had "done well," while 8 percent had returned to New York and the other 5 percent had either died, disappeared or gotten arrested.) and it was utilized by many New York City institutions, such as the Children's Village, and the New York Foundling Hospital, among others.
+Overall, Brace's relocation program was largely deemed a success.
+A 1910 survey concluded that 87 percent of the children sent to country homes had "done well," while 8 percent had returned to New York and the other 5 percent (representing 10,000 children) had either died, disappeared or gotten arrested, and it was utilized by many New York City institutions, such as the Children's Village, and the New York Foundling Hospital, among others.

 Emigration Plan

-Brace's Emigration Plan was also an anti-eugenic movement because Brace believed that one's "gemmules" (an early, pre-genetic concept that blood carried a family's heritability and character) did not predetermine one's future.
+Brace's Emigration Plan was also an anti-eugenic movement because despite his religious prejudices Brace believed that one's "gemmules" (an early, pre-genetic concept that blood carried a family's heritability and character) did not predetermine one's future.
 Brace was deeply moved by Charles Darwin's Origin of Species, having read it thirteen times.
 He argued Darwinism was compatible with charitable efforts like his, against some Social Darwinists who held the opposite view.
 Brace was also an outspoken abolitionist who (unusually in his time even for abolitionists) entirely rejected scientific racism, arguing that Black people should have equal rights, and even held their having children with Whites could lead to a better future race.
 In a bold move (and perhaps inspired by his abolitionist and Darwinian mindset), Brace did away with the centuries-old custom of indenture so that the "placed" children were allowed to leave a home if they were uncomfortable with the placement.
 Brace's vision of migrating children to live with the western Christian farming families was widely supported by wealthy New York families – the first large gift of $50 was given by Mrs. William B. Astor in 1853.